StanfordVL/taskonomy/taskbank/README.md

 ### Network Architecture

-As shown in the top figure, each task shares the same encoder architecture.
+As shown in the figure above, each task shares the same encoder architecture.
 The encoder maps the input image (256x256) into a representation of size 2048 (16x16x8).
 Hence the encoder architecture and representation size of all tasks are identical.
 The encoder is modified based on [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf) by: 1. replacing `conv5_1`'s stride 2 convolution with stride 1 convolution.
 2. No global average pooling.

 Also, we trained all of the networks on **the same exact set of input images**, i.e. the pixels seen in the input by all networks are identical and the only difference is in the output space.